The founders of OpenInnovation.eu

 Vareska currently works as an assistant professor at the Rotterdam School of Management, Erasmus University.
 Her research on open innovation focuses on the use of different organizational forms for external technology sourcing, such as corporate venture capital investments, strategic alliances, joint ventures, and mergers and acquisitions.
 Other research interests include corporate entrepreneurship and corporate venturing.
 Vareska holds a PhD (2007) from the Eindhoven University of Technology.
 Her PhD thesis “Not Invented Here: Managing Corporate Innovation in a New Era” focused on the role of uncertainty when choosing between different technology sourcing modes and the effect of using these modes on innovative performance and diversification.
 Vareska has published several articles in leading international journals in the field of innovation management.

 |Ir.
 Jan Spruijt (Avans University)

-Jan is employed by Avans University of Applied Sciences as a lecturer on the programme Advanced Business Creation.
-Furthermore, Jan is founder and director at the Innovation Management Game, an online business strategy game in the field of innovation management.
+Jan is Director of Studies on the programme Advanced Business Creation (BBA) in the Academy for Marketing, Entrepreneurship and Innovation at Avans University.
+Furthermore, Jan is founder and director at the Innovative Dutch, developer of online business strategy games in the field of innovation management.
 His research focuses on Open Innovation, Co-Creation, Crowdsourcing, Crowdfunding and the overlapping areas with knowledge sharing and social media.
 Recent research also focuses on (inter)personal growth for entrepreneurs operating in innovative sectors and working with new business models.